NikolaiTeslovich/QCoDeS-Interfacing/Resistor_Circuit.md

 For a resistance of 7.5kΩ, in my experimental setup I get a value of around `142.818mV`.

 Using Ohm's law: `V=IR`, the resistance is calculated to be `7.141kΩ`.
 This verifies that the experimental setup works.

+> Now wouldn't it be interesting to automate this, and see how the resistance changes based on the applied voltage?
+This could be automated with QCoDeS!